abajwa-hw/ambari-nifi-service/README.md

   - Capture tweets from Twitter API
     - Drag processor (next to nifi icon in upper left) to canvas and search for GetTwitter
     - Right click on it > Configure > Properties > Add your Twitter key/secrets
+    - To filter by hashtags:
+      - change the 'Twitter Endpoint' to 'Filter Endpoint'
-    - To filter by hashtag, enter the search term (e.g. #hadoop) under 'Terms to Filter on' and change the 'Twitter Endpoint' to 'Filter Endpoint'
+      - enter the search terms (e.g. hortonworks,hadoop) under 'Terms to Filter on'
   - Write tweets to HDFS
     - Drag processor to canvas and search for PutHDFS
     - Right click on it > Configure